vpvIT/yandex_market_parser/readme.md

 # Yandex market bot

-Telegram bot for track to track the minimum price for a product on Yandex Market
+Telegram bot for track to track the minimum price for a product on Yandex Market.

 The bot can also be used to notify you that your store's product is currently not the cheapest.

 ## Installation

-Instal dependencies and build the project
+Install dependencies and build the project

 ```bash
   npm i